 The problem is that you cannot see inside to know when they need to be cleaned.
 The best you can do is keep a regular cleaning schedule and look for signs that it is time to move up your next cleaning.
 To help you maintain your home, here is what you need to know about how often to clean your air ducts.

-How Often Should Air Ducts Be Cleaned?
+How Frequently Should Air Ducts Be Cleaned ?

 There is no precise timeline that works for all homes.
 In general, it is recommended that you have your ductwork cleaned every 3-5 years.
 However, if you live in a dry and dusty climate, you might need to have yours cleaned more often.
 The same is true if you live somewhere that has high humidity and your home does not have a good dehumidifier.